-De-humidification is another critical design consideration.
-If moisture is too low, cuttings won’t root properly; too high and you’re looking at dealing with fungal problems.
+Humidification is another critical design consideration.
+If moisture is too low, cuttings won’t root properly; too high and you’re looking at fungal problems.
 As an added complication, the levels of relative humidity will often substantially increase when the light deprivation systems are deployed.

 It is well known that at different stages of cultivation, Medicinal Cannabis will require different environmental conditions in order to flourish.
 First and foremost: consider the unique requirements of your different grow rooms and plan accordingly.

 If you would like some help designing your facility, please contact us.

 If you would like to read more about Medicinal Cannabis-related topics, you might also be interested in the following blogs:

 How to apply for a medicinal cannabis licence